-Last Updated on May 11, 2021 by Michelle Ball
+Last Updated on July 22, 2022 by Michelle Ball

-By Michelle Ball, California Education Attorney for Students since 1995
+By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 School Suspensions Are Bad

 I have seen parents post questions like “Is school suspension really bad?” or “Why is school suspension bad?”

 Yes, school suspensions are bad.
 Suspensions result in a student stuck at home missing their education.
 They are also a permanent black mark in a student’s records if received in elementary, middle or high school.

 Student discipline reflects on the character and conduct of the suspended student.
 Suspensions communicate that the student either ignored the rules or did not care about the rules.
 Even In House Suspensions (IHSS) may communicate that a student had “poor judgment.”

 School Suspensions Stay In Student Education Records